tijlleenders/ZinZen-user-talk/_posts/2021-10-01-Collaboration-is-competition.md

 I need proof of something better - that just needs time to grow."
 <br>

 We're working on it.
-ZinZen is not only about individual goals.
+ZinZen® is not only about individual goals.
 There's a bigger picture.
-But as with all paradigm shifts - we cannot predict or explain it just yet... **It is our hope that the emergent properties of the ZinZen ecosystem will help us rise to the occasion of swarming around big hairy humanity-level goals, finding solutions in the open, and transforming those into everyday actions people can take by themselves to influence our collective future.**
+But as with all paradigm shifts - we cannot predict or explain it just yet... **It is our hope that the emergent properties of the ZinZen® ecosystem will help us rise to the occasion of swarming around big hairy humanity-level goals, finding solutions in the open, and transforming those into everyday actions people can take by themselves to influence our collective future.**